cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 6. See the history of your actions and see what are the changes in each commit
 7. Add a few files to your staging area.
 Are you able to revert it?

+##### Undoing things
+1. Undo a non-staged change
+2. Undo a staged change
+3. Undo a commited change
+4. Reset your master branch to an older commit

 ##### Create a branch to split your development
 1. Create a branch called `my-branch` and add a commit to it.
 2. Checkout your `master` and create another branch.
 Add two commits to it.